I have been found guilty by a judge or justice. What can I do about it?

 While you have 30 days from the conclusion of your case, you should consult with one of our lawyers immediately after the decision because there are steps that need to be taken.

 If you want to appeal your conviction and you are outside of the 30 day window, please contact us immediately.
 In some circumstances, you may apply to a justice for permission to appeal even if you are outside the timeline.

 SHOULD I DO MY OWN APPEAL?

 You can conduct your own appeal, but you should not.

 Appeals are complicated and have many rules.
 There are specific deadlines and requirements to order things and provide them to the court.
 The consequences of missing a deadline or not understanding the rules can have very drastic consequences.
 It can result in your appeal being disallowed without you even being allowed to argue about whether you should get a new trial.

 It is recommended you consult with one of our lawyers immediately if you are considering appealing a decision.

 Like the rest of conducting appeals, this is complicated.

 If your trial was heard in the Provincial Court, then it depends on if the proceedings were conducted “summarily” or “by indictment”.
-If summarily, then you appeal to the Court of Queen’s Bench.
+If summarily, then you appeal to the Court King’s Bench.
 If the proceedings were by indictment, then you appeal to the Court of Appeal.
 You will need to ask the court clerks or talk to your lawyers, if you had one, to find out this information.